Neemakr/My_Video_Player/myvideoplayer/README.md

 3. npm start

 Project Structure:
-=> The Structure is organized into an "src" the directory containing the React app's source code.
+=> The Structure is organized into "src" the directory containing the React app's source code.
 => The "App.css" file contains CSS styles.
 => The "Pages\Player" folder contains the components responsible for rendering of VideoPlayer.
 => The "Player.jsx" file contains the root component of the app.